kevinhughes27/kevinandsam.travel/README.md

 ## Tools

-I added a script in `/bin` to print the durations we are staying / stayed in each country.
-Its also useful for planning and debugging.
+There some scripts in `/bin`for various purposes like printing the durations we are staying / stayed in each country.